OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/minimize-migration-time.md

 ## Remove unnecessary data from your 2.6 instance

-Our strongest recommendation is to use [retention-policies](/docs/administration/retention-policies) in your 2.6 instance to remove some data.
+Our strongest recommendation is to use [retention-policies](/docs/administration/retention-policies) in your 2.6 instance to remove unnecessary data.

-The goal is for the document count in the 2.6 RavenDB as low as possible.
+The goal is for the document count in the 2.6 RavenDB to be as low as possible.
-You can find the document count by viewing Raven through the Octopus Manager.
+You can find the document count by viewing the RavenDB studio through the Octopus Manager.
 The document count is in the footer of the RavenDB studio.
-Less than 150k documents is a rule-of-thumb.
+Less than 150k documents is a rough guide, though obviously some customers will simply have more required data than this.

 :::hint
 The original complete backup can always be retained if it is required for audit purposes.